girlguidinghertfordshire/ggherts/_members/sheila-hill-2.md

 ---
 title: Sheila Hill
 date: 2016-04-04 17:03:51.000000000 +01:00
+is_employee: true
 order: 9
-job_title: Membership Systems Coordinator
+job_title: County Membership Systems Coordinator
 person_intro: Coordinates the membership systems management in Hertfordshire
-email: 'membership@girlguidinghertfordshire.org.uk'
+email: membership@girlguidinghertfordshire.org.uk
 image: /wp-content/uploads/2018/06/SHill.jpg
 thumbnail: /wp-content/uploads/2018/06/SHill-360x243.jpg
 author:
   display_name: Rachel Kemp
+lastmod: 2023-03-01T23:14:44.903Z
 ---
 I first joined Girlguiding as a Brownie, moving on to Guides and Rangers.
 I had a break until re-joining as a Unit Helper, just over 17 years ago, when my daughter started Brownies.
 I went on to train as a Leader and took over the unit when Brown Owl left.
 Since then I have been a District Commissioner and currently hold District Administrator, Assistant Division Commissioner, County Archivist and County Membership Systems Coordinator roles.
 Somehow I’ve never developed the art of saying ‘no’.